 10. Hong Kong

 Almost 90% Hong Kong's population uses the public transit system.
 Road transport has also been developed to serve the growing population.
 The public transit system here, which mostly consists of double checker buses and an extensive metro system, is clean, safe, fast, and efficient.
-The Oyster card system makes it easier for riders to manage the payment of rides.
+The Octopus card system makes it easier for riders to manage the payment of rides.

 Tokyo is home to an extensive railway system.
 An astonishing 8.66 million passengers use the rail transport on a daily basis.
 The Tokyo metro system is known for its efficiency and ability to run on time.